noisereduce/TorchSpectralGating/README.md

 ### Parameters
 The script takes the following arguments:
 * input_path: Path to the directory containing audio files or to an audio file.
-* --output: Path to the directory to save the output files (default: 'output').
+* --output_path: Path to the directory to save the output files (default: 'output').
 * --nonstationary: Whether to use non-stationary or stationary masking (default: False).
 * --verbose: Flag indicating whether verbose mode is enabled (default: False).
 * --norm: Whether to normalize the signals (default: False).